Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Methodology

 \subsection{Preliminaries}

-Before presenting the PGIM, we first formulate the MNER task, and briefly introduce the in-context learning paradigm originally developed by GPT-3\citep{brown2020language} and its adaptation to MNER.
+Before presenting the PGIM, we first formulate the MNER task, and briefly introduce the in-context learning paradigm originally developed by GPT-3 \citep{brown2020language} and its adaptation to MNER.

-\paragraph{Multimodal Named Entity Recognition} Consider treating the MNER task as a sequence labeling problem, given a sentence $T = \{t_1, \cdots, t_n\}$ with $n$ tokens and its corresponding image $I$, the goal of MNER is to locate and classify named entities mentioned in the sentence as a label sequence $y = \{y_1, \cdots, y_n\}$, where $y_i \in Y$ and $Y$ is the pre-defined semantic categories with the BIO2 tagging schema\citep{sang1999representing}.
+\paragraph{Task Formulation} Consider treating the MNER task as a sequence labeling task.
+Given a sentence $T = \{t_1, \cdots, t_n\}$ with $n$ tokens and its corresponding image $I$, the goal of MNER is to locate and classify named entities mentioned in the sentence as a label sequence $y = \{y_1, \cdots, y_n\}$, where $y_i \in Y$ are predefined semantic categories with the BIO2 tagging schema \citep{sang1999representing}.

-\paragraph{In-context learning in MNER} GPT-3 and its successor ChatGPT (Hereinafter referred to collectively as GPT) are autoregressive language models pretrained on a tremendous dataset.
+\paragraph{In-context learning in MNER} GPT-3 and its successor ChatGPT (hereinafter referred to collectively as GPT) are autoregressive language models pretrained on a tremendous dataset.
 During inference, in-context few-shot learning accomplishes new downstream tasks in the manner of text sequence generation tasks on frozen GPT models.
-Concretely, given a test input $x$, in-context $\mathcal{C} = \{c_1, \cdots, c_n\}$ with $n$ in-context examples and a prompt head $h$ describing the task, the target $y$ is predicted based on the formatted prompt $p (h, \mathcal{C}, x)$ as the condition.
-All the $\mathcal{C}$, $x$, $y$ are text sequences, and target $y = \{y^1, \cdots, y^L\} $ is a text sequence with the length of $L$.
+Concretely, given a test input $x$, its target $y$ is predicted based on the formatted prompt $p (h, \mathcal{C}, x)$ as the condition, where $h$ refers to a prompt head describing the task and in-context $\mathcal{C} = \{c_1, \cdots, c_n\}$ contains $n$ in-context examples.
+All the $h$, $\mathcal{C}$, $x$, $y$ are text sequences, and target $y = \{y^1, \cdots, y^L\} $ is a text sequence with the length of $L$.
 At each decoding step $l$, we have:

 where LLM represents the weights of the pre-trained large language model, which are frozen for new tasks.
 Each in-context example $c_i = (x_i, y_i)$ consists of an input-target pair of the task, and these examples is constructed manually or sampled from the training set.